neerajdixit1990/ROP-Payload-Generator/README.md

 -lib is used to specify one or more libraries to extract gadgets from.
 -t option is used to specify whether to run the payload in a test vulnerable program.
 If -t is not specified, all the found gadgets will be printed.
-Otherwise, the rop payload will be run in a test program which will first make the stack executable and then execute a shellcode to invoke /bin/sh.
+Otherwise, the rop payload will be run in a test program which will first make the stack executable and then execute a secondary shellcode to invoke /bin/sh.

 Tools/softwares
 ----------------